-The probabilities at longer horizons are as follows: 6 months out, the estimated probability that the cash rate should remain at 2.25% equals 31% (unchanged from March).
-The estimated need for an interest rate increase lies at 53% (down from 56%), while the need for a rate decrease is estimated at 16% (up from 13%).
-A year out, the Shadow Board members’ confidence in a required cash rate increase equals 63% (down one percentage point), in a required cash rate decrease 16% (up four percentage points) and in a required hold of the cash rate 24% (down two percentage points).
+The probabilities at longer horizons are as follows: 6 months out, the estimated probability that the cash rate should remain at 1.50% equals 24%, one percentage point lower than in August.
+The estimated need for an interest rate decrease is 7% (unchanged), while the probability attached to a required increase equals 69% (68% in August).
+A year out, the Shadow Board members’ confidence that the cash rate should be held steady equals 16% (unchanged), while the confidence in a required cash rate decrease equals 9% (unchanged), and in a required cash rate 76% (unchanged).

 No mention of house prices?
 That would also necessitate mentioning macroprudential which the shadow will not do under any circumstances!